 The BRRRR strategy is one of the best ways to build wealth in real estate investing.
-What is it and how does it work you ask?
-Read this and find out.
+What is it and how does it work, you ask?
+Read on to find out.

 BRRRR is an acronym that stands for Buy-Rehab-Rent-Refinance-Repeat.
 As the last R suggests, real estate investors often implement this strategy multiple times over their career.
 It is a unique framework that represents a hybrid between active and passive income.
 When done right, you can build a rental property portfolio without using up all your money or running out of cash!

 Essentially, you buy an investment property below market value and fix it up.
 The rehabbed property is then rented out to tenants to generate rental income that enables you to pay the mortgage, earn profits, and build up equity over time.

 Once a sizable amount of equity in the property is built up, you refinance it to buy a second investment property, and so on.
 If done right, you can pull most (or even all) of your original capital back out for the next deal.

 As you can see, the point of the BRRRR strategy is to help real estate investors acquire and build a portfolio of passive income rental properties without having to save up for a down payment for each investment property.
 No, it’s not a get-rich-quick scheme, but it’s a great way to get started in real estate investing and buy multiple properties when you do not have cash available.

 Let’s go through each component of the BRRRR strategy and break down how it works.